 Bruises can be rough to deal with.
 They’re ugly, painful, and, for some reason, always show up in the worst, least socially acceptable places.

 I’m no stranger to bruises — I bang my knee on something at least once a day.
-And after years of purple legs and painful elbows, I decided that enough was enough: I was going to learn how to get rid of these nasty things.
+And after years of purple legs and painful elbows, I decided that enough was enough: I was going to learn how to get rid of bruises, definitively, as quickly as possible.

 But with the bad came a small nugget of good: I did end up finding a small handful of effective bruise-busting techniques.
 Some of these are so exceptional that I can usually get rid of a new bruise within just a few days.

 In this guide, I’ll show you all of them: 9 exceptional ways to get rid of bruises.
 But unlike those medieval home remedy articles, I won’t just give them to you up front.

 In order for you to fully learn how to do them effectively, you first need to understand the science behind what bruising is.
 That’s what we’ll learn next.

 Simply put, bruises are internal bleeding.
 They’re fundamentally different from other kinds of bleeding in the following ways.

 When you cut yourself, you slice open thousands of small blood vessels called capillaries along with your skin.
 Because your skin is now open to the environment, the blood from these vessels pours out and forms ruby-bed beads on the surface.
 It later crusts over and forms scabs.

 Bruising bursts your capillaries